IRS Forms

 Asking The IRS For A Lower Rate Than 8%

 Some concepts, menus, and price points simply do not support 8%.
-You, or a majority of employees, can petition the IRS for a lower rate, not below 2%, by sending a detailed package to the National Tip Reporting Compliance office in Grand Rapids, Michigan.
+You, or a majority of employees, can petition the IRS for a lower rate (2% is a practical floor that the IRS rarely goes below under Rev. Proc.
+86-21, not a hard statutory minimum), by sending a detailed package to the National Tip Reporting Compliance office in Grand Rapids, Michigan.
 If approved, attach the determination letter when you file on paper and follow Pub.
 1239 for e‑file attachments.

 E‑Filing Through FIRE, TCC, And ID.me